October 16, 2019 NHTSA CAMPAIGN NUMBER: 19V735000

 a.
 For parts, labor, and miscellaneous fees such as disposal of waste and taxes for the pre-recall notification repair;

 b.
-Regardless of subsection 8.a., the reimbursed costs for labor shall be limited to the standard local labor rate at the time of the pre-recall notification repair charged by the nearest authorized Porsche dealership for such a repair.
+Regardless of subsection 8.a., the reimbursed costs for labor shall be limited to the standard local labor rate at the time of the pre-recall notification repair charged by the nearest authorized Porsche

 c.
 Regardless of subsection 8.a., the reimbursed costs for parts shall be limited to PCNA’s retail price for authorized parts at the time of the pre-recall notification repair.